haikangdiao/haikangdiao.github.io/_pages/about.md

 My email: diaohaikang@stu.pku.edu.cn <br><br>
 Prior to joining PKU, I received the B.Eng. degree in electronic engineering from Fudan University, in 2019 and the M.S. degree in circuits and systems from Fudan University, in 2022.
 During my master, I was advised by [Prof. Wei Chen](http://www.it.fudan.edu.cn/Data/View/1005/). <br><br>
 My research interests include computing-in-memory, model compression, and acceleration.<br><br>
+In addition, I am a reviewer for JSSC, SSCL, TNNSRE and ISCAS.

 News
 ======